tillbiskup/evedata/docs/architecture.rst

       From an HDF5 point of view, the datasets represent channel data, not detector data.
 If so, consistently rename in metadata module as well.

+    * Do we need additional classes for ``DeviceData`` and ``OptionData``?

+      Prerequisite: Options and/or devices are read and get their own dataset with position counts.

+      Snapshots do contain a lot of options usually that are strictly speaking no channels or axes, though.

     * Remove ExternalData?

       What is the difference between ``AreaDetectorData`` and ``ExternalData``?
 Basically, the difference is whether the corresponding data are stored *within* the eveH5 file or externally.
 While with the advent of the generic ``DataImporter`` class (necessary to allow for deferred loading of actual data) the difference seems negligible, the HDF dataset corresponding to an ``ExternalData`` object usually contains the filenames (or similar identifiers) to the actual externally stored data files.
 One could in this case make the ``DatasetImporter`` contain a list of sources and handle the ``Data`` as usual.
 But do we need *two* DataImporter instances in this case -- one for the HDF5 dataset, one for the actual (external) data?
 If not, there would be no need for an ``ExternalData`` class.
 The question to answer here: Do we need to distinguish on this level whether the data are external to the HDF5 file?